arnabganguly/llap-hdinsight/HiveLLAP2.md

 3. In the *Tables* section click on **Create Table**.

 4. Enter a name for your table .
-Ensure it is without any special characters.
+Ensure that it is without any special characters and click Upload Table on the right.

+5. Leave the file format at default and check *Is first row header* to **True**.

+6.

-4. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.
+6. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.

 ![Create Azure Resource Group](https://github.com/arnabganguly/llap-hdinsight/blob/master/images/Picture22.png)